Costco Mission Statement, Vision & Core Values Explained

 Key Takeaways:

-• Costco's mission is laser-focused: "To continually provide our members with quality goods and services at the lowest possible prices."
-This commitment works, as documented by employee-reported data from Comparably
+• Costco's commonly cited mission is: "To continually provide our members with quality goods and services at the lowest possible prices."

 Costco started back in 1983 in Seattle, and today it's a major player in the consumer defensive sector.
 We classify it as a discount store operator, but that label misses the membership moat that makes this company so interesting to own.